 - Eyepieces Included: 25 mm

-Our Verdict: The Celestron Omni XLT 150 is a performer and a sort of jack-of-all-trades.
+My Verdict: In my opinion the Celestron Omni XLT 150 is a performer and a sort of jack-of-all-trades.
 It provides excellent resolution to observe targets, both near and far, and has astrophotography capabilities.
-With all features and benefits combined for its price point, the XLT 150 has great value.
-It’s recommended today for every day and night.
+With all features and benefits combined for its price point, I believe the XLT 150 has great value.

 Who is the Celestron Omni XLT 150 Best Suited to?

-Intermediates will feel right at home with the Omni XLT 150, and they will feel satisfied that it has plenty to offer without feeling like they’ve grown out of it too soon.
+Intermediates will feel right at home with the Omni XLT 150, and I am confident they will feel satisfied that it has plenty to offer without feeling like they’ve grown out of it too soon.

 If you’re accustomed to traveling with your telescope, you’ll have no issues with this model.
 The combined weight is in the 30 lb (approx.) range, and the optical tube is only 26.5” long.